kiwiupover/ember-weather/README.md

 npm install -g bower
 ```

-Now we can clone the repo. cd into the directory you store your projects in.
+Now we can clone the repo.
+You'll want to change into the directory that you store your projects in.
+For example:

 ```
 cd ~/Projects
 ```

-Then clone the repo and install the dependencies.
+Then clone the repo and install our dependencies with npm and bower.

 ```
 git clone git@github.com:kiwiupover/ember-weather.git
 npm install
 bower install
 ```

-Sign up for your API keys.
+Next sign up for your API keys.
 [Wunderground API sign up](http://www.wunderground.com/weather/api/d/login.html)
 [500px API](https://500px.com/signup)

 ## Running Ember Weather
-To start the app, you'll want to change into the directory
+To start the app, you'll want to change into the directory you cloned this repo to:
 ```
 cd ember-weather
 ```

 Then run the grunt server command with your API keys
 ```
-* Run WUNDERGROUND_KEY=[your wunderground key] FIVEHUNDRED_PX_KEY=[your 500px key] grunt server
+WUNDERGROUND_KEY=[your wunderground key] FIVEHUNDRED_PX_KEY=[your 500px key] grunt server
 ```

+## Open the app in your web browser
+You should now be able to navigate to (http://localhost:8000) to see the app.

 ## Special Thanks